 So while you are shopping for delicious and nutritious whole foods to add to your diet, remember to focus on folate and vitamin D, as well as plenty of antioxidant-rich berries, cruciferous vegetables, and flavorful ginger and curcumin.

 You can multitask your cancer prevention diet as well with ginger tea or a veggie omelet sprinkled with curcumin.
-Since you are starting with fresh, whole foods, the only limit to the diverse meals you can make is your creativity!
+Since you are starting with fresh, whole foods, your creativity is the only limit to the diverse meals you can make!